AWildBeard/FileEncryptor/README.md

 machines.

-Once you have a JRE installed simple double click the .jar file found on the releases page above and it should launch just fine.
+Once you have a JRE installed simple double click the standalone .jar file found on the releases page above and it should launch just fine.

+#### Contributing

+Fork as you will but match style

-##### For Linux Users
+#### For Linux Users

 Debian based Linux distros:
 If you are on debian, there is a packaged deb for you on the releases page.

 Other Linux distros:
-You will need to download the .jar file from the releases page and use that to launch the program.
-If your system will not graphically launch the .jar file, use:
+You will need to download the standalone .jar file from the releases page and use that to launch the program.
+If your system will not graphically launch the .jar file, use from the command line:

 ```java -jar /path/to/fileEncryptor.jar```